kairoaraujo/archived-site/content/pages/about.rst

 I love Information Technology(IT)/Open Source, and I have the pleasure to work with IT.
 I have worked managing systems and solving problems since 1999.
 :)

+Currently I work as a Open Source Software Engineer at VMware.

 I worked many years as Unix System Administrator, specializing in AIX, POWER Systems, and Linux.